 A Brief History of Mandel Bread, aka Mandelbrot

 Mandelbrot cookies are an Ashkenazi Jewish dessert dating back to the early nineteenth century.
 Mandelbrot are closely related to the Italian cookies known as biscotti, which were first made in the Middle Ages.
 The word mandelbrot means almond (mandel) and bread (brot) in both German and Yiddish.
 In America, these tasty little cookies are known as mandel bread.
 Typically mandel bread are twice-baked, which makes them crispy and crunchy.
 They’re perfect for dipping in your tea or coffee.
 Because most of the moisture is baked out of them, they also have a fairly long shelf life.

-The origin of Jewish mandelbrot is a bit of a mystery, though there are many theories on how and when the cookie was adopted by Ashkenazi Jewish cooks.
+The origin of Jewish mandelbrot is a bit of a mystery.
 In the wonderful book Jewish Cooking in America, Joan Nathan writes about the history of mandelbrot cookies and their similarity to other cookies made in Europe and Eastern Europe:

 “With a large Jewish population in Piedmont, Italy may have been the place where Jews first tasted biscotti and later brought them to Europe where they called them mandelbrot, which literally means almond bread.
 In the Ukraine, a similar cookie not necessarily with almonds but made at home, thuskamish, was served.
 In Italy they are often eaten as a dessert dipped into wine or grappa.
 In Eastern Europe Jews dipped them into a glass of tea, and because they include no butter and are easily kept they became a good Sabbath dessert.”